 But ambitions change and Solus’ chief developer, Ikey Doherty began work on Solus as we know it today and derivative-only on a Linux kernel level.
 It is its own animal.
 I believe it has what it takes to break from the rest of the pack and have a significant impact on the “just make it work” crowd.

 I tried to approach Solus from the perspective of someone who hasn’t used Linux before.
 Unfortunately, after a few years, my life has changed a bit.
 So not to be melodramatic but this is different.
 Solus is important.
 In fact, I’d call it one of the most important developments in recent Linux memory; again, not to be melodramatic.

 Solus may not be the most well-known place on planet Linux.
 It is not one of the most vastly-developed emerging distributions.
 Day by day work is being done.
 And Ikey is exerting a lot of effort to make this operating system a simple, fluid experience for the user.

 I remember the day that I announced that I was going to be installing it on one of my SSDs in my growing collection.
 I tell you Ikey was there and was determined to not let me screw this up.

 If you get stuck, give me a holler. 🙂 And this is your friend:

 Now, I’m not suggesting Ikey will be there for everybody on such a personal level.
 This was after I announced that I was going to be writing about it.
 But you gotta love that.

 And Ikey was right.
 As it stands right now, this is the way you get your updates from the terminal.
 A lot of us who are familiar with various flavors and distributions are very familiar with this concept.

 But Solus, at least not right now, is not just for people who like spending a lot of time in the terminal—if any!
 And let’s be fair.
 If you want to convert the average user to Linux, you’re not going to start them on Arch or openSUSE.
 You might not even start them with Fedora.
-You might try and steer them in the direction of …
+You might try and …